Cutting-edge technology for underwater archaeology

 Amphoras from an ancient wreck, 450 meters deep, off the coast of Corsica. - F. Osada/DRASSM

 Yet it is industrial trawling, often practised at depths of over 1,000 metres and now partially limited to 800 metres in Europe, that constitutes one of the main threats to the underwater heritage of the abyss.
-In the space of a few seconds, a site that is thousands of years old can be turned upside down, or even destroyed, even though it has been remarkably well-preserved until now, thanks in particular to darkness and low temperatures, far from violent tidal currents or surface weather phenomena.
+In the space of a few seconds, a site that is thousands of years old can be turned upside down, or even destroyed, even though it has been remarkably well-preserved until now, thanks in particular to the darkness and low temperatures, far from violent tidal currents or surface weather phenomena.

-The remarkable state of preservation of deep-sea wrecks makes them of major archaeological interest, but unfortunately also attracts the interest of a few private "treasure-hunting" companies, who salvage cargoes for resale, without any concern for archaeological study and often in violation of the 2001 Unesco Convention on the Protection of the Underwater Cultural Heritage.
+The remarkable state of preservation of deep-sea wrecks makes them of major archaeological interest, but unfortunately also attracts the interest of a few private "treasure-hunting" companies , who salvage cargoes for resale, without any concern for archaeological study and often in violation of the 2001 Unesco Convention on the Protection of the Underwater Cultural Heritage.

 Preserving underwater heritage